How to Write a Disaster Recovery Plan in 2024: Template + Examples

 Another part of DRP may define communication protocols and notification procedures to ensure communication during and after a disaster.
 Protocols and procedures typically include:

-• providing updates on recovery progress
+• Providing updates on recovery progress

-• maintaining contact information for key personnel and emergency services
+• Maintaining contact information for key personnel and emergency services

 Recovery objectives